Bookworm-project/BookwormDB/README.md

 #### Required files 1: Raw Text files:

 These can be input in one of two ways.
-The first is as a directory of files:

-*  `files/texts/raw`
-This folder should contain a uniquely named .txt file for every item in your collection of texts that you want to build a bookworm around.
-The files may be stored in subdirectories: if so, their identifier key should include the full path to the file.

-The second, which will be faster in most cases, is as a *single file*.
+The first, which will be faster in most cases, is as a *single file*.
 In this format, each line consists of the file's unique identifier, followed by a tab, followed by the **full text** of that file.
 Note that you'll have to strip out all newlines and returns from original documents.
 In the event that an identifier is used twice, behavior is undefined.

 By changing the makefile, you can also do some more complex substitutions.
 (See the metadata parsers for an example of a Bookworm that directly reads hierarchical, bzipped directories without decompressing first).

+The second is as a directory of files:
+*  `files/texts/raw`
+This folder should contain a uniquely named .txt file for every item in your collection of texts that you want to build a bookworm around.
+The files may be stored in subdirectories: if so, their identifier key should include the full path to the file (but not the trailing '.txt').

 > To build the congress API, Fill `files/texts/raw/` with .txt files containing the raw text from summaries of bills introduced into Congress.
 Each .txt file must be uniquely named and contain the text from the summary of a single bill.
 Then, we will create the `files/metadata/jsoncatalog.txt` file which will hold metadata for each bill, including a field that links each JSON object to a .txt file in `files/texts/raw/`.
 Included in the [congress_api](http://github.com/econpy/congress_api) repo is a script `congress_parser.py` which we'll run to create `jsoncatalog.txt` and all the .txt files: Run it as follows: